verhas/repl/README.md

 parameters.

-If none of the regular expressions match then the command is treated as syntactically incorrect, an error is displayed by the REPL application and the command is not invoked.
+If none of the regular expressions match then the command is treated as syntactically incorrect, an error is displayed by the REPL application, and the command is not invoked.

 ## Usage and help